 1. Increase intake of fresh vegetables, especially leafy greens.

-3. Avoid/decrease mineral absorption blockers: caffeine, tannins, phosphoric acid (from pop), and too much salt; and increase mineral absorption enhancers like garlic and onions.
+3. Avoid/decrease mineral absorption blockers: caffeine, tannins, phosphoric acid (from pop), and too much salt.

 4. Take a whole-food bone building supplement or liquid trace mineral supplement.